Netflix/hubcommander/docs/making_plugins.md

 These functions take in as parameters the Slack channel to post to (from `data["channel"]` in your command method), the `text you want to be displayed in the channel`, and whether or not `markdown` should be rendered.

+These functions also support threads and ephemeral messages.

+#### Threads
+For sending messages within Slack threads, Slack requires a timestamp to be sent over.
+HubCommander provides this in the `data` dictionary's `ts` value that gets passed into each command function.
+To use this, in your `send_*` function call, simply pass in `thread=data["ts"]`.
+An example of this in action is [here](https://github.com/Netflix/hubcommander/blob/develop/command_plugins/repeat/plugin.py#L65).

+#### Ephemeral Messages
+Sending ephemeral messages is similar to threads.
+For this, your command must receive the `user_data` dictionary that gets passed into each command function.
+To send the ephemeral message to the user, you need to pass into the `send_*` function call `ephemeral_user=user_data["id"]`.
+An example of this in action is [here](https://github.com/Netflix/hubcommander/blob/develop/command_plugins/repeat/plugin.py#L53).

 ### Add Command Authentication
 To add authentication, you simply decorate the method with `@auth` (after the `@hubcommander_command()` decorator)